-This year marks the 22nd season of Save The River’s Beach Watch program.
-With the help of volunteers, seven swimming locations are tested every Monday for nine weeks from July 6 through August 30.
-The seven testing sites are: Frink Park, Clayton; Scenic View Park, Alexandria Bay; Thousand Islands Park Cove, Wellesley Island; Lake of the Isles, Wellesley Island; Wilson’s Beach, Cape Vincent; Round Island, Clayton; Potters Beach, Grindstone Island.
-Weekly monitoring results are posted here and social media, at their 409 Riverside Drive, Clayton storefront, and on the Swim Guide mobile app and website.
+With the help of volunteers, eight swimming locations are tested for nine weeks from July 4 through August 29.
+The eight testing sites are: Frink Park, Clayton; Scenic View Park, Alexandria Bay; Thousand Islands Park Cove, Wellesley Island; Lake of the Isles, Wellesley Island; Wilson’s Beach, Cape Vincent; Round Island, Clayton; Potters Beach, Grindstone Island; Oak Point, Hammond.
+Weekly monitoring results are posted o results are posted here and social media, at their 409 Riverside Drive, Clayton storefront, and on the Swim Guide mobile app and website.

-The Week 7 Beach Watch results from August 16, 2021 showed that all seven locations that submitted samples passed: Frink Park, Potter’s Beach, Lake of the Isles, Wilson’s Beach, Scenic View Park, TI Park Cove, and Round Island had acceptable swimming water quality standards below 235 colonies per 100 ml sample.
+The Week 7 Beach Watch results from August 15, 2022 showed that all six locations that submitted samples passed: Frink Park, Potter’s Beach, Lake of the Isles, Scenic View Park, TI Park Cove, and Oak Point had acceptable swimming water quality standards below 235 colonies per 100 ml sample.